-The name of the small town in Le Marche – Morro d’Alba – dates back to 1862.
-Up to then Morro (from the word mar or mur, meaning rock, wall) was a village whose territory was of great strategic and agricultural importance.
-It began to be called villa for the first town in an act of 1197 and then in 1213, when the council of Senigallia gave it over to the town of Jesi, to whom it belonged until the reign of Napoleon.
+Morro d’Alba, small center of the Marche Region dates back to 1862.
+Until then, Morro (from mar or mur, that is rock, wall) was a village whose territory had a great strategic and economic importance as an agricultural center.
+It is mentioned for the first time in an act of 1197 and then again in 1213, when the town of Senigallia gave it to that of Jesi to which it belonged until the end of Napoleon’s reign.

-he term alba (altura) refers to a small Medieval castle, situated near the ancient village.
-At Morro d’Alba – situated at the crossroads of two rivers, the Misa and the Esino – important geological remains of Roman and Gothic have been discovered.
-At Sant’Amico, near the Fonte Re spring, a medallion settlements was discovered bearing the head of Teodorico, King of the Goths.
-This is now housed in the Museo delle Terme di Roma.
+The term alba (high ground) would refer to a small castle of the High Middle Ages, located near the old town.
+In Morro d’Alba, situated at the intersection of two natural communication routes, that of the Misa river and that of the Esino river, important remains of two Roman villas and other ruins from the Gothic period have been found.
+In contrada Sant’Amico, near the spring called Fonte Re, a golden medallion was found depicting Teodorico, King of the Goths, now kept in the Museum of Terme di Roma.

 Morro d’Alba is also a strategic point to discover our region; it is possible to reach Senigallia and its velvet beach, Jesi and its castles, Ostra, Corinaldo, Mondavio, Arcevia and the famous Frasassi Caves.